History shows that for as long as there have been civilizations, there

-"Since 9/11, we have experienced a surge in our recruitment efforts," says
+"We have experienced a surge in our recruitment efforts," says Betsy Davis.

-Betsy Davis.
 She is chief of the CIA's Recruiting and Retention Center.
-"We
+"We have focused

-have focused more on recruiting applicants who are proficient in our mission-critical
+more on recruiting applicants who are proficient in our mission-critical languages."

 She further explains that these languages include Arabic, Chinese, Dari,